 The best and tastiest source of protein for a prepper is meat.
 Most of us can’t even go a day without having a nice portion of it.
 Meat can provide up to 90% of the sustenance needed to survive, and this makes it a perfect food to be stockpiled.
 While some prefer canned meat, some preppers are making their own jerky or pemmican for a long time survival.

 Recommended reading: How to make Pemmican and How to make Jerky.

 Maybe you too should learn how to make it.
 When it comes to canned meats, tuna, salmon, and mackerel should be on your list because they are rich in omega 3 oils.
 When it comes to foods to hoard, meat is a must have in your pantry.

 You should make sure you have enough of it.
 However, if you are vegetarian, you can stockpile on canned or dehydrated mushrooms, as they are also an essential source of protein.

 Olive oil is an excellent choice because it doesn’t have the chemicals resulted from processing, like other oils.
 If olive oil is too expensive for you, canola and coconut oil are a great replacement.
 They are heat stable and won’t go rancid as fast as other oils.

 Whole wheat flour and other food items

-Wheat is a good item for your pantry because it’s rich in vitamins, fiber, protein and minerals.
+Wheat is a good item for your pantry because it’s rich in vitamins, fiber, protein, and minerals.
 You should consider storing wheat flour due to its nutritional value and general usage.
-Corn meal flour and potato flour are also a good addition to the prepper’s pantry.
-In addition, one should also stockpile cereals such as rice, corn, and oats.
+Cornmeal flour and potato flour are also an excellent addition to the prepper’s pantry.
+Also, one should stockpile cereals such as rice, corn, and oats.

 Related reading: Honey a perfect survival food and much more